 - Dried fruit such as raisins or chopped dried pineapple

 - First, blend your frozen banana and mango together in a small bowl until creamy.
 Set aside.

 - Next, place your cream (pre-chilled coconut cream or heavy whipping cream) in the bowl of a stand mixer.
 Blend on medium high speed until soft peaks are formed.
 If desired, add in a few tablespoons of agave/honey/or maple syrup while mixing.

 - Once soft peaks have formed, slowly and gently fold in the banana mango mixture until everything is incorporated.

-- Fold in the rest of the ingredients.
-Raisins, cinnamon, vanilla, etc.
+- Fold in the rest of the ingredients. dried fruit, cinnamon, vanilla, etc.